celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 ## Fee market

-By default, Celestia's consensus nodes prioritize transactions in their mempools based on fees.
-In v1, there was no minimum fee enforced, allowing each consensus node to independently set its own minimum gas fee in `app.toml`, even allowing for a fee of 0, creating the possibility of secondary markets.
+By default, Celestia's consensus nodes prioritize transactions in their mempools based on gas price.
+In v1, there was no minimum gas price enforced, allowing each consensus node to independently set its own minimum gas fee in `app.toml`, even allowing for a fee of 0, creating the possibility of secondary markets.
 In v2, Celestia introduces a global minimum gas price, a consensus constant, unaffected